Xotic750/assert-is-object-x/README.md

 alt="npm version" height="18">
 </a>

-If IsCallable(callbackfn) is false, throw a TypeError exception.
+If IsObject(value) is false, throw a TypeError exception.

 **Version**: 1.0.0
 **Author:** Xotic750 <Xotic750@gmail.com>